Periodontal Disease Treatment San Antonio, TX

 Ignoring your gums and your oral health in general can lead to gum disease.
 Gum disease develops when plaque and bacteria buildup near your gum line irritates the soft tissue.
 It might not seem serious when it first develops, but it can quickly get worse.

 Gum disease is the leading cause of tooth loss in adults.
 Advanced stages can also impact your overall health, leaving you at greater risk of developing some severe conditions.
-Conditions such as heart disease, stroke, and respiratory illnesses have links to advanced gum disease.
-Maintain good oral hygiene and seek prompt treatment for gum disease to prevent severe complications.
+Conditions such as heart disease, stroke and respiratory illnesses have links to advanced gum disease.

 How Do I Know if Something is Wrong?